Nischal-Agrawal/Spotify-Clone-/README.md

-this is made for learning purposes only
+this is made for learning and implementing the knowledge only